 - Develop model financial disclosure policies for use by public entities pursuant to TCA Section 9-21-151; and

 - Ensure compliance with the state’s debt service coverage test as required by TCA Section 9-9-105(c).

 The TSSBA is authorized to issue bonds and notes to finance higher educational facilities projects for the colleges and universities under the University of Tennessee and Tennessee Board of Regents systems.
 In addition, the TSSBA is authorized to issue debt to provide funds for the making of student loans by the Tennessee Student Assistance Corporation.
-Pursuant to federal law, the TSSBA has also issued QZABs and QSCBs to finance improvement loans for capital projects for cities and counties with qualifying K-12 schools.
+Pursuant to federal law, the TSSBA has also issued QSCBs to finance improvement loans for capital projects for cities and counties with qualifying K-12 schools.

 The primary duties of the TSSBA are as follows:

 - Review and approve capital projects for the universities and state community colleges;